Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 }

-Tip: For truly dynamic pattern updates without restarting the Flink job, consider using Flink’s Broadcast State to push new rule configurations to all parallel instances.
-The CEP library itself does not support changing patterns at runtime, but you can implement a custom operator that re-creates patterns when it receives new configurations via a broadcast stream.
+Tip: For fully dynamic pattern updates without restarting the Flink job, Flink’s Broadcast State can be used to distribute new rule configurations to all parallel instances.
+The CEP library itself does not support changing patterns at runtime, but a custom operator can re-create patterns when new configurations arrive via a broadcast stream.

 Side Outputs for Timeout Handling

-When a partial pattern match times out (the within() window expires before the pattern completes), you can capture these timed-out partial matches using TimedOutPartialMatchHandler:
+When a partial pattern match times out, that is, when the within() window expires before the pattern completes, the timed-out partial matches can be captured using TimedOutPartialMatchHandler:

 import org.apache.flink.cep.functions.PatternProcessFunction;